Consensas/information-passport/tools/bin/README.md

 promises _and_ it checks that the public key belongs to a trusted source.
 Validation in the Open Source code is a work in progress, stand by.

+## Tools
+### Validation
-Test the validation tool
+Test the validation tool - this will go out the internet, fetch a signed document, it's validator and tell the result

     node validate.js 'https://consensas.world/did:cns:ABHEZDOYLE' --pretty

-Play with Barcode Scanner on a raspberry pi

-    nohup python scanner.py

-Put the two of them together to scan and verify

-    nohup sh scanner.sh
+### Sign and Verify
 Sign a document (note key has to be decrypted)

     node sign.js --in ../data/example-vaccination.json --key ../data/private.key.pem